abdallahElsaed/problem-solving/README.md

-# Solve problem in leetcode
+# Solve the problem in leetcode